 The theory that listening to music, particularly classical music, makes people smarter, was developed in the early 1990s.
 It’s not clearly established, at least scientifically, that listening to classical music, or any music for that matter, actually makes a person smarter or more intelligent.

-But, studies and research have found that depending on the type of music, it can actually help students to focus more while studying.
+Music has a great role to play in a student’s life and career.
+Studies and research have found that depending on the type of music, it can actually help students to focus more while studying.
 In this post, we will look at the best music type or playlist that can help you study better.

 Choosing the Best Study Music for You